SvenRosvall/VLCB-Arduino/README.md

 # VLCB-Arduino
 Arduino library for VLCB running over CAN bus

-The code is based on a CBUS library created by Duncan Greenwood.
+The code is based on a Controller library created by Duncan Greenwood.

 See [Design documents](docs/Design.md) for how this library is structured.

 Note that this library depends on a number of other libraries which must also be downloaded and included in the sketch:

-* ACAN2515		- concrete implentation of the CBUS class using the MCP2515 controller
+* ACAN2515		- concrete implentation of the Controller class using the MCP2515 controller
 * Streaming		- C++ style output

 ## Hardware